-Research: The Department of Economics expects candidates to present a substantial body of highquality research output and provide compelling evidence of a sustained trajectory of future research productivity.
-While the Department considers several activities and accomplishments when evaluating research output, publications in high-quality peer-reviewed journals is generally necessary and most heavily weighted.
+Research: The Department of Economics expects candidates to present a substantial body of high-quality research output and provide compelling evidence of a sustained trajectory of future research productivity.
+While the Department considers several activities and accomplishments when evaluating research output, publications in high-quality peer-reviewed journals are generally necessary and most heavily weighted.
 A non-exhaustive list of other valued activities includes: 1) scholarly books, 2) chapters in scholarly books, 3) invited talks and research presentations, 4) presentations at professional conferences, 5) research grants, 6) awards, 7) honors, and 8) ad hoc reviewing for and service on the editorial boards of leading journals.
 Consistent with norms in the discipline, coauthorship does not diminish the weight of a candidate's publication(s), provided that the candidate is a full and equal contributor to the research.
+Relatedly, in economics, authors typically are listed alphabetically.
+In such a listing, the order of authors does not convey information about their respective contributions.
+All authors are presumed to be full and equal contributors.
+A minor contributor typically is thanked in the acknowledgments section but not listed as an author.